gatsbyjs/gatsby/docs/docs/page-build-optimizations-for-incremental-data-changes.md

 ### Reporting what has been built

-You might need to get a list of the pages that have been built for example, if you want to perform a sync action in your CI/CD pipeline.
+You may want to retrieve a list of the pages that were built.
+For example, if you want to perform a sync action in your CI/CD pipeline.

 To list the paths in the build assets (`public`) folder, you can use one (or both) of the following arguments in your `build` command.